manuel-serrano/hop/examples/requirec/README.md

 of the `head` element of the main document.

 ${ <span class="label label-warning">Note:</span> } Modules mentioned
-in the `head`' `module` attribute are loaded asynchronously when the page is created on the client.
+in the `head`'s `module` attribute are loaded asynchronously when the page is created on the client.
 Thus they cannot be required in following sequential code.
 Two options are then possible to require modules.
 Either use the `require` form inside a `window.onload` callback or use the